DuncanRamuhashi/-The-King-of-Fighters/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License (GPL).
 See the LICENSE file for more details.

 ---